googleapis/google-cloud-dotnet/README.md

 ## Example Applications

-* [getting-started-dotnet] - A [quickstart and tutorial][language-landing-dotnet] that demonstrates how to build a complete web application using Cloud Datastore, Cloud Storage, and Cloud Pub/Sub and deploy it to Google App Engine or Google Compute Engine.
+* [getting-started-dotnet] - A [quickstart and tutorial][language-landing-dotnet] that demonstrates how to build a complete web application using Cloud Datastore, Cloud Storage, and Cloud Pub/Sub and deploy it to Google Compute Engine.

 ## Requirements